The Brave

 Take Action! |

-ompanies respond to consumer demands, and more and more of us are letting them know that we don’t want GM ingredients in our food.
-Here’s what you can do.
+more of us are letting them know that we don’t want GM ingredients in

 Demand GM-Free Foods: Let your supermarket know that you don’t want to buy foods containing GM ingredients.
 Contact the producers of foods you often buy and ask if they use GM ingredients.
 Tell them you won’t buy their products if they do.
 Some examples of success: Frito-Lay is refusing to use GM corn due to consumer demand; McDonald’s told its supplier of french fries not to buy GM potatoes (although according to San Francisco Magazine, August 2000, it still uses GM corn and soy oil); and Gerber and Heinz have sworn not to use GM ingredients in their baby food.
 It’s inevitable that other companies will opt out of the GM trend if more of us demand that they do so.